cbiffle/httpd2/doc/manual.md

 ```

 (You don't need to set that one, since it's bundled.)

+You could also make your webserver behave strangely by setting
+`CT_jpg=text/plain`, which would override the default and tell clients that all
+your JPEG images are actually just text.
+But you probably shouldn't.

 Providing your `httpd2` server process with a custom environment depends on how
 you run the process.
 If you're running from `systemd` (which is what I do) you